 CHAPTER 1

+ONE DAY IN VIENNA (Fantastic chapter title…reminds me of “Before Sunset”)

-ONE DAY IN VIENNAJust a note on punctuation.
+Just a note on punctuation.
 Your quotation marks are written in the British version but your full stops and commas which precede or follow quotations are in the American version.
 Which would you like to write in?
-Best not to mix and match Rule: British English puts commas and periods (full stops) outside the quotation marks unless the quotation is also a complete sentence or the punctuation is part of the quotation.
+Best not to mix and match.
+Rule: British English puts commas and periods (full stops) outside the quotation marks unless the quotation is also a complete sentence or the punctuation is part of the quotation.

 The UWSC says that British people write it "this way".